mozilla/bedrock/docs/mozilla-accounts.rst

     {{ monitor_fxa_button(entrypoint=_entrypoint, button_text='Sign Up for Monitor') }}

-For more information on the available parameters, read the "Common FxA Parameters" section further below.
+For more information on the available parameters, read the "Common Parameters" section further below.

-Pocket Links
+Pocket links
 ------------

-Use the ``pocket_fxa_button`` helper to link to https://getpocket.com/ via a Firefox Accounts auth flow.
+Use the ``pocket_fxa_button`` helper to link to https://getpocket.com/ via a Mozilla accounts auth flow.

 Usage
 ~~~~~